-- 1. Lockout/tagout gas supply to the boiler or water heater. - 2.
-Lockout/tagout electrical power to the boiler or water heater. - 3.
+- 1. Lockout/tagout gas supply to the water heater. - 2.
+Lockout/tagout electrical power to the water heater. - 3.
 Use a flat-head screwdriver to remove the top and side panels and open the front door of the appliance. - 4.
 Protect the electrical and control components from exposure to water with towels, a nylon tarp, or plastic wrap. - Locate the blower and burner assembly bolted to the top of the copper finned-tube heat exchanger.
-Refer to Section 6.2.1, Section 6.2.5, and Section 6.2.6 for an illustration of these components. - 6.
+Refer to Section 6.2.1, Section 6.2.4, and Section Error!
+Reference source not found. for an illustration of these components. - 6.
 Disconnect the two wire plug connectors from the blower motor. - 7.
 Disconnect the clear and blue tubing from the air/gas mixer head.
 NOTE: These tubes are color-coded and must be correctly reinstalled. - 8.
 Follow the model-specific instructions below to remove the blower and air/gas mixer head assembly: